electronicboy/tech-edu-week03-cookie-clicker/README.md

 I added some small amount of animation to the game for visuals and some small amount of feedback, such as shaking a button if a user tries to click it to upgrade when it's not available.

+# Reflection
+CSS is still an area in which I'm coming to grips with, while I find my that general programming skills are competent and allow me to pull of various things, I find that the concept of getting them onto the page and styling them feels like the biggest barrier.
+In part, that is somewhat down to me still learning how CSS works, but, also, some slight lack of faith in my ability to design something that I can put into action.